 Drawing on our extensive strategic and technical expertise, Cetis offers consultancy and services in many key areas of educational technology implementation, enhancement and innovation.
 Please talk to us if you require input, advice or services in any of the areas outlined below.
-Our recent projects give more details of our recent work.

 Strategic Advice for Institutions and Organisations

 We provide strategic advice and guidance on technology direction, planning, implementation and innovation to a wide range of organisations including; small to medium enterprises, large businesses, educational institutions, publishers, sector wide national policy bodies and national and international standards bodies.
 See for example the report for HEDIIP on a new subject coding scheme.

 We have also undertaken a number of strategic reviews of VLE and MIS system provision for both individual institutions and consortia.
 We offer:

 - Recommendations for future architecture, process and systems

 In the standards domain Cetis offers a flexible range of services to help ensure that projects are specified and suppliers selected to make best use of open standards and to be consistent with UK Government policy and strategy.

 We can offer;

 - Analysis of current aspects of technology adoption and advice on their potential impact;

 - Stakeholder evaluation and consultation